dotnet/llilc/Documentation/llilc-Coding-Conventions-and-Commenting-Style.md

 * For classes and class members that are declared in a header, put the Doxygen comments there.
 Otherwise put the comments in the implementation file.

+* For declaration of fields of a class, if the declaration is short use the "//<" form of document comments at the end of the line, if the comment will fit on not more than two lines.
+  If the comment would be longer than two lines, put the documentation comment before the declaration.

+* When a documentation comment precedes a declaration, separate it from preceding declarations by a blank line.

 * For virtual methods, put the documentation on the method declaration in the base class that first introduced the method.
 Do not put documentation on the method overrides.
 In the Doxygen output the comments from the base